2021 NASCAR Cup Series: NASCAR Cup Series Playoffs

 Denny Hamlin was the pole sitter for the race.
 Chase Elliot won Stage 1 and Kyle Busch won Stage 2.
-Despite dealing with technical issues during the race, Kyle Larson was able to overcome it to pass Hamlin with 8 laps to go to win the race.
+Despite dealing with an issue with the alternator belt during the race, Kyle Larson was able to overcome it to pass Hamlin with 8 laps to win the race.
 The victory made Larson the first Cup driver in NASCAR history to win three different road courses in a single season (Sonoma, Watkins Glen and the Charlotte Roval).
+Larson was also the first driver to sweep the Charlotte races since Kasey Kahne did it in 2006.
 William Byron, Alex Bowman, Christopher Bell and Kevin Harvick were eliminated from the playoffs.